liborty/rstats/README.md

 * `outer hull` is a subset of all zero median points **p**, such that no other points lie outside the normal plane through **p**.
 The points that do not satisfy this condition are called the `internal` points.

 * `inner hull` is a subset of all zero median points **p**, that do not lie outside the normal plane of any other point.
 Note that in a highly dimensional space up to all points may belong to both the inner and the outer hulls (as, for example, when they lie on a hypersphere).

+* `insideness` is a measure of likelihood of zero median point **p** belonging to a data cloud s.
+More specifically, it is the proportion of points belonging to s falling outside the normal through **p**.
+For example, all outer hull points have by definition `insideness = 0`.
+This is not nearly as fast as is simple distance of **p** from **gm** but it is more sophisticated, taking into account the local shape of s near **p**.
+Mahalanobis distance has a similar goal but is less specific.
+When s contains only precomputed outer hull points, the computation will be somewhat faster.

 * `signature vector`
 Frequencies of points in all hemispheres.
 The origin will most often be the **gm**.
 For a new point **p** that needs to be classified, we can quickly estimate whether it lies in a well populated direction from **gm**.
 This could be done properly by projecting all the existing points onto unit **p** but that would be too slow, as there are typically too many such points.
 However, `signature_vector` needs to be precomputed only once and is then the only vector to be projected onto unit **p**.
 In keeping with the stability properties of medians, `signature vector` is only using counts of points, not their distances from **gm**.